nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### View Commands : `help`

-Displays a list of commonly used possible commands along with each of their formats respectively.
+Displays a list of commonly used possible commands along with each of their formats respectively so that you can refer to commands conveniently whenever you forgot about these commands.
-  * Only a few main commands will be displayed to avoid information overload for first time users.
+  * Only a few main commands will be displayed to avoid information overload for first time and forgetful users.
-  * Users can read the UserGuide for detailed information on all the commands.
+  * Users can read the User Guide for detailed information on all the commands.

 Format: `help`

 ### Making a task: `mk`

-Makes a task to the todo list.
+Makes a task to the planner. <br>
+Task with the same title cannot be added to the planner so that you will not have to worry about adding duplicate task by accident.

 Format: `mk n/TITLE [set/DATE] [s/DURATION] [d/DESCRIPTION]
 [r/RECURRING SCHEDULE] [st/STATUS] [t/TAG]…`

 * Only title is compulsory.
 * Date should be in the format dd/mm/yyyy like `12/05/2021`.
 * Duration should be numeric, contain 2 timings, and should be in 24 hours format with a colon, like `22:30-22:45`.
+  Duration can only exists when there is date or recurring schedule.
 * Description can have multiple lines by adding a line break using <kbd>shift</kbd>+<kbd>enter</kbd>.
-* Recurring schedule should have 3 conditions which consist of:
+* Recurring schedule (can be optional) should have 3 conditions which consist of:
-  * An end date when the task stops recurring, in the same format as a date, which cannot be older than the current date or less than a week away from current date.
+    * An end date when the task stops recurring.
-  * A day of the week that the task recurs on, which can be represented in the form of the first 3 letters of the day and is case-insensitive.
+    * A day of the week that the task recurs on.
-  * Frequency of the recurring task, which can be weekly or biweekly and is case-insensitive.
+    * Frequency of the recurring task.
     * E.g. `[23/10/2021][Mon][weekly]`
 * Status can only be `done` or `not done`, and is by default `not done`.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**